privatenumber/npm-multi-publish/README.md

 That's it!
 Next time you run `npm publish` or `yarn publish` it will automatically publish to all registries configured in your `package.json` `publishConfig` array.

-If the registries require authentication, make sure you authenticate with them all using a single `.npmrc` file (toggling via `npmrc` will not work).
+If the registries require authentication, make sure you authenticate with them all using a single `.npmrc` file (toggling via [`npmrc`](https://www.npmjs.com/package/npmrc) will not work).

 ## 💁‍♀️ FAQ

-### Is it possible to authenticate to multiple npm registries with one `.npmrc`?
+### Is it possible to authenticate to multiple npm registries with one `.npmrc` file?

 [Yes](https://docs.npmjs.com/logging-in-to-an-npm-enterprise-registry-from-the-command-line#logging-in-with-a-scope-configured-to-point-to-an-npm-enterprise-registry).
 This is actually the preferred way because `npm publish` loads the `.npmrc` file at the beginning, so toggling `.npmrc` files via [`npmrc`](https://www.npmjs.com/package/npmrc) during publish (even in npm-multi-publish) does not take effect.